barumau/pandunia/eng/G-V.md

 </table>

 Note!
-In the above table, **hi** is translated only 'he' instead of the usual 'he or she' in order to save space.
+In the above table, **da** is translated only 'he' instead of the usual 'he or she' in order to save space.

 #### Passive